 Fig.~\ref{fig:cgyro_vod_shots} shows a comparison of $R v/D$ values from the experimental inferences of Figs.~\ref{fig:inference_lmode}, \ref{fig:inference_imode}, and~\ref{fig:inference_hmode}, together with theoretical components of $R v/D$ from the nonlinear CGYRO simulations for each shot.
 These are plotted as a function of effective collisionality, $\nu_{eff}$, defined as~\cite{Angioni2007ScalingObservations}

 Here, $\left\langle n_{e}\right\rangle$ is the volume-averaged density (in $10^{19}$~\si{m^{-3}}), $\left\langle T_{e}\right\rangle$ is the volume-averaged plasma temperature (in \si{keV}), $Z_{\text {eff }}$ is the effective charge, and $R_{\text {geo }}$ is the geometric plasma radius (in \si{m}).
-In Fig.~\ref{fig:cgyro_vod_shots}, as in Fig.~\ref{fig:cmod_3_kin_prof_fits}, L-mode values are green, I-mode ones lilac, and H-mode one are orange.
-Vertical bars display the interquantile range for experimentally-inferred values, shown by crosses.
-As in numerous previous works (e.g. Refs.~\cite{Casson2010GyrokineticPlasma,Angioni2012Off-diagonalAspects, Angioni2014TungstenModelling}), we separate the effect of thermodiffusion, $D_T$, from the remaining pinch term, $v_p$\footnote{We do not explicitly quantify the rotodiffusion term since this would require assigning different rotation to trace ions in our simulations, which is not possible in CGYRO.}, according to
+In Fig.~\ref{fig:cgyro_vod_shots}, as in Fig.~\ref{fig:cmod_3_kin_prof_fits}, L-mode values are green, I-mode ones are lilac, and H-mode ones are orange.
+Vertical bars display the interquartile range for experimentally-inferred values, shown by crosses.
+As in numerous previous works (e.g. Refs.~\cite{Casson2010GyrokineticPlasma,Angioni2012Off-diagonalAspects, Angioni2014TungstenModelling}), the effect of thermodiffusion, $D_T$, is separated from the remaining pinch term, $v_p$\footnote{We do not explicitly quantify the rotodiffusion term since this would require assigning different rotation to trace ions in our simulations, which is not possible in CGYRO.}, according to